wegiangb/rdefra/README.md

 This package follows a logic similar to other packages such as [waterData](https://cran.r-project.org/package=waterdata) and [rnrfa](https://cran.r-project.org/package=rnrfa): sites are first identified through a catalogue, data are imported via the station identification number, then data are visualised and/or used in analyses.
 The metadata related to the monitoring stations are accessible through the function `ukair_catalogue()`, missing stations' coordinates can be obtained using the function `ukair_get_coordinates()`, and time series data related to different pollutants can be obtained using the function `ukair_get_hourly_data()`.

-The package is designed to collect data efficiently.
-It allows to download multiple years of data for a single station with one line of code and, if used with the parallel package, allows the acquisition of data from hundreds of sites in only few minutes.
+DEFRA's servers can handle multiple data requests, therefore concurrent calls can be sent simultaneously using the [parallel](https://www.R-project.org/) package.
+Although the limit rate depends on the maximum number of concurrent calls, traffic and available infrustracture, data retrieval is very efficient.
+Multiple years of data for hundreds of sites can be downloaded in only few minutes.

 For similar functionalities see also the [openair](https://cran.r-project.org/package=openair) package, which relies on a local copy of the data on servers at King's College (UK), and the [ropenaq](https://CRAN.R-project.org/package=ropenaq) which provides UK-AIR latest measured levels (see <https://uk-air.defra.gov.uk/latest/currentlevels>) as well as data from other countries.

-Please note that this project is released with a [Contributor Code of Conduct](rdefra/CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 Dependencies & Installation
 ---------------------------